 A writer, in some modes, a thinker and analyst in others.
 An engineer and lawyer by education, with current work that includes a derivative of both -- after Katrina, work is where my laptop sits.

-I love to hike, dance to zydeco music, and watch butterflies encountered on a walk or bees in a garden.
+I love to hike, contra and zydeco dancing, and watch butterflies encountered on a walk or bees in a garden.

 A likely partner would welcome: NPR news on the radio; reading the New York Times online; open, engaging communication; TED talks, and; learning always.
 While my ideal daydream is our family, with yours too if you already have kids, I won't discount the possibility that I might meet someone, somewhere, and we won't be having kids.